 Pet Policy Dogs are welcome, but, for the safety and comfort of all patrons, they must be leashed and under control at all times.

-Group Tours Note: Due to COVID-19, tours are not being scheduled at Five Rivers MetroParks locations until after Dec.
-31 or until further notice.
+Group Tours Note: Due to COVID-19, tours are not being scheduled at Five Rivers MetroParks locations until further notice.
 Learn more.

 School field trip tours are available by request.
 Call to schedule.